kparc/kcc/README.md

 -----------------------

 No rocket science, it is all pretty basic.
-But push on, greatness awaits.
+But carry on.

 ### types of types